-Who’s responsible when it comes to public rights of way and access land?
+Who is responsible for public rights of way and access land

 Historically parish and town councils (‘local councils’) have played a key role in maintaining and recording the rights of way network (find out more in the guide - Legal records of access).
 During the twentieth century most of these local council duties became the responsibility of county councils, but the highways history has left local councils with numerous powers.
 Use of these may be discretionary but, if they wish, local councils can still play a key role in maintaining their local rights of way.